Getting Started with Chef Solo. Part 2

 drwxr-xr-x 3 leo staff 102 Jan 5 14:50 templates

-And create file default.rb in recipes folder with content:
+And create the file default.rb in the recipes folder with content:

 package "git"

-Command “package” is used to manage packages in the server.
+The command “package” is used to manage packages in the server.
 This command will install on server git package.
-More info about this command you can read here: docs.opscode.com/chef/resources.html#package.
-Next, add to our vagrant.json node file in run list new recipe:
+For more info about this command you can read here: docs.opscode.com/chef/resources.html#package.
+Next, add our new recipe to the run list in our vagrant.json node:

 "run_list": [